 Why Your Employee Performance Reviews Should Be Quarterly, Instead of Annually

-You probably already know you’ll likely receive negative responses across the board.
-Annual performance reviews are stressful for all involved.
-Managers must spend weeks gathering information to prepare and employees spend the same amount of time agonizing over how their review will go.
-Furthermore, studies show traditional annual reviews are not effective and they actually negatively impact motivation and productivity.
-Given both the hard research and the anecdotal evidence that annual performance reviews are hard on a workforce, it’s time to consider quarterly performance reviews instead.
+You probably already know that this quest will bring nothing but negative responses across the board.
+After all, annual performance reviews are stressful for all involved!
+Managers have to spend weeks gathering information to prepare for reviews.
+Employees spend the same amount of time agonizing over how it will go.
+Furthermore, studies show traditional annual reviews are ineffective and might actually negatively impact motivation and productivity.
+Given both the hard research and the anecdotal evidence that annual performance reviews stress out workers, consider quarterly performance reviews instead.

 Quarterly Reviews Provide Actionable Feedback

-Upping your performance review frequency benefits your employees, your managers and the organization.
-Quarterly reviews allow managers to address performance issues quickly, work out a plan to help the employee improve, and check in on a more regular basis to ensure that performance is, in fact, improving.
-Quarterly reviews also give managers more opportunities to address and reinforce good behaviors and practices, while also allowing workers time to reflect on and change what needs improvement.
+Similarly, quarterly reviews allow managers to address performance issues quickly, work out a plan to help the employee improve, and check in on a more regular basis to ensure that performance is, in fact, improving.
+Quarterly reviews give managers more opportunities to address and reinforce good behaviors and practices, while also allowing workers time to reflect on and change what needs improvement.

 Frequent feedback helps employees grow and improve over time, and it keeps them focused on their goals throughout the year.
-When team members grasp where they stand and how their performance is aligning with expectations, it gives them a road map and motivation for improvement.
+When team members grasp where they stand and how their performance aligns with existing expectations, it gives them a road map and motivation for improvement.

-Quarterly reviews are far more effective than annual reviews, but to maximize their impact, it is important for managers to provide real-time feedback on an ongoing basis.
+Yes, quarterly reviews are far more effective than annual reviews.
+That said, managers can maximize their impact even more by providing real-time feedback on an ongoing basis.
 This feedback can occur in weekly one-on-ones or informally as they identify strong or weak performance.
-The more feedback managers can provide on a regular basis, the more likely employees are to build good habits and processes while working to strengthen areas identified for improvement.
+The more regularly managers provide feedback, the quicker employees will improve.